Getting married in France

 Do you plan on getting married in France?

-Planning a wedding in France might be something a little bit overwhelming.
-Let me help you create an amazing day, filled with personnality and true to your couple’s values.
+Planning a wedding in France might seem a little bit overwhelming.
+Let me help you create an amazing day, that is filled with personality and true to your values.

-I photograph weddings and elopements since 2013, all over the world but mainly in France.
-So if you’re looking for a seasoned wedding photographer in France, I might be just the one you’re looking for!
+When choosing Zephyr and Luna for your big day, you choose peace of mind.
+You will never have to worry about your photography again.
+I have been photographing weddings and elopements since 2013, I have photographed all over the world but mainly in France.
+If you’re looking for an experienced wedding photographer in France, I might be just the person that you need.

 1) All about France